Dog meat consumption in South Korea: Political debate

 From the late 2010s, South Korean liberals, including Democratic Party and Justice Party, began actively questioning dog meat culture.
 As a result, there is a severe conflict between the views of the liberal camp and the conservative camp in South Korea.
-Liberals who confront Confucian social conservatism in South Korea, basically criticize dog meat culture as immoral.
+Liberals who confront Confucian social conservatism in South Korea, criticize dog meat culture as immoral.
 President Moon Jae-in said he was even considering a legal ban on dog meat on September 28, 2021.
 Moon's view gained strong support from animal rights groups.
 Shortly after Moon's remarks on dog meat, People Power Party spokesman Yang Joon-woo strongly criticized Moon, saying, "The state does not have the right to regulate individual tastes or eating habits".
-In addition, Yoon Seok-youl, a former PPP candidate for the 2022 South Korean presidential election and current president of South Korea, criticized South Korea's liberal camp on November 2, 2021, saying that "pet dog" and "eating dogs" should be distinguished.
-Ahn Cheol-soo pledged to gradually ban dog meat eating during the 2017 South Korean presidential election.
+In addition, Yoon Suk Yeol, who later became president of South Korea, criticized South Korea's liberal camp on November 2, 2021, saying that "pet dog" and "eating dogs" should be distinguished.
+Politician Ahn Cheol-soo pledged to gradually ban dog meat eating during the 2017 South Korean presidential election.